-9.2.3 Archaeological Monitoring
+9.2.4 Archaeological Monitoring

-In order to mitigate the effect of the project on the identified historic properties (SIHP #s - 7578, -7579, and -7580) and any yet to be identified historic properties (nonburial and burial), it is recommended that project construction proceed under an archaeological monitoring program.
-On-site monitoring is recommended for all ground disturbing activities and will include additional documentation of the identified cultural layers/deposits (SIHP #s -7578, -7579, and -7580) and their associated features in areas not tested during the AIS.
+In order to mitigate the effect of the project on the identified historic properties (SIHP #s -7578, -7579, and -7580) and any yet to be identified historic properties (nonburial and burial), it is recommended that project construction proceed under an archaeological monitoring program.
+Onsite monitoring is recommended for all ground disturbing activities and will include additional documentation of the identified cultural layers/deposits (SIHP #s -7578, -7579, and -7580) and their associated features in areas not tested during the AIS.
 This monitoring program will also include the collection and analysis of artifacts and samples from these historic properties.
-This monitoring program will facilitate the identification and proper treatment of any burials that might be discovered during project construction, and will gather additional information regarding the project's non-burial archaeological monitor be present during all subsurface activities conducted during the construction of the proposed project.
+This monitoring program will facilitate the identification and proper treatment of any burials that might be discovered during project construction, and will gather additional information regarding the project's non-burial archaeological deposits.
+Given the sensitivity of the project area's location, it is recommended that an archaeological monitor be present during all subsurface activities conducted during the construction of the proposed project.